svdoever/svdoever.github.io/src/pages/XM_Cloud_SxaStarter.md

 Note that the location of your Sitecore license file and the administrator password that you choose may vary.
 After executing this command restart you terminal before executing the next command.

-The init command genersates the following output:
+The init command generates the following output:

 ```text
 Preparing your Sitecore Containers environment!